RaumZeit/LinuxOnAcerCB5-311/README.md

 The archlinux.sh script allows one to install ArchLinuxARM (http://www.archlinuxarm.org) on an Acer Chromebook 13 featuring the NVIDIA Tegra K1 SoC.
+Instead of just a base system, the script installs an entire xfce4 system, so it is kind of similar to what a Xubuntu distribution would look like.

 The script itself is derived from the work Clifford Wolf's chrubuntu script, which can be found here: